linode/manager/docs/development-guide/15-api-events.md

   - the primary action: (ex: `<strong>created</strong>`)
   - its correlated negation for negative actions (ex: `could <strong>not</strong> be <strong>created</strong>.`)
 - The `message` should be also handled via the `<EventMessage message={e.message} />` in order to handle potential formatting from the API string (ticks to indicate code blocks).
 - The message composition can be enhanced by using custom components.
-If for instance we need to fetch extra data based on an event entity, we can simple write a new component to include in the message:
+For instance, if we need to fetch extra data based on an event entity, we can simply write a new component to include in the message:

 ```Typescript
 export const linode: PartialEventMap<'linode'> = {